Exora-Lab/BW16-NRF24-jammer/README.md

 **WARNING!!!
 JAMMING IS ILLEGAL------WARNING!!!
+JAMMING IS ILLEGAL** _**EXORA_LAB**_

+Here's my BW16 + NRF24 code, now open source.
+I spent months developing and testing it beacause there were barely any useful resources online for this combination. fell free to use it, modify it, learn from it and improve it.
+But please **give proper credit if you do**. thanks, and happy building

+**EDUCATIONAL PURPOSE ONLY**
-JAMMING IS ILLEGAL** This project generates a constant carrier signal using the nRF24L01 RF module, with automatic channel hopping across the entire 2.4GHz spectrum (channels 0-125).
+This project generates a constant carrier signal using the nRF24L01 RF module, with automatic channel hopping across the entire 2.4GHz spectrum (channels 0-125).
 It's designed for: